Plazide/fauna-gql-upload/docs/getting-started.md

 1. You need a `.env` file with a variable called `FGU_SECRET`.
 This should be an admin key for your database. ***This is required***
 2. You need a valid schema file to upload.
 This file should be located at `fauna/schema.gql` relative to the working directory where the command is executed.
 See [Uploading schema](/usage/upload-schema) for more info. ***This is required***
 3. To upload functions, you need a directory called `fauna/functions`.
-Within this directory, you should have one `.js` file for each of you functions.
+Within this directory, you should have one `.js` file for each of your functions.
 See [Uploading Functions](/usage/upload-functions) for an example of such a file.
 4. To upload roles, you need a directory called `fauna/roles`.
 Within this directory, you should have one `.js` file for each of your roles.
 See [Uploading Roles](/usage/upload-roles) for an example of such a file.
 5. To upload indexes, you need a directory called `fauna/indexes`.
 Within this directory, you should have one `.js` file for each of your indexes.
 See [Uploading indexes](/usage/upload-indexes) for an example of such a file.
 6. To upload domain data, you need a directory called `fauna/data`.
 Within this directory, you should have one `.js` file for each of your data sets.
 See [Uploading data](/usage/upload-data) for an example of such a file.